hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Again thank you both.
 Now it's off to my next problem.
 Hopefully I'm getting away from the guts of R/S and more on a higher plane...famous last words.

 [22:37:01](#16798702212299JJJvA:tchncs.de) <hiiamboris>:
-I respect that despite the lack of experience in low level you are not afraid to try and conquer it í ½í±
+I respect that despite the lack of experience in low level you are not afraid to try and conquer it ğŸ‘

 [22:38:13](#16798702932300SiFQx:tchncs.de) <hiiamboris>:
 On `series!`: every Red value is a cell (just 16 bytes).
 It holds scalars and that's it.
 Series data is held separately in a `series!` buffer referenced by that cell.